guidocella/mpv-lua-repl/README.md

-A Lua REPL in the console with Tab completion and pretty-printing of returned tables.
+A Lua REPL in the console with autocompletion and pretty-printing of returned tables.
 It lets you test mpv's and Lua's API without writing a script.

 It is bound to `Ctrl+r` by default, and you can bind a different key to `script-binding lua-repl`.